The road to a DIY website

 Get your developer to run through how to use the main features in your website so you know what lives where and what it does. nOtherwise you’ll find yourself logging on and thinking WTF which leads to overwhelm and a lot of wasted time.

-Some important things you’ll want to find out how to do could include:
+Some important things you’ll want to learn include:

 • Editing page copy.